A Guide to Integrative Counselling

-Integrative psychotherapy combines several different counselling styles and techniques
+Integrative therapy combines different counselling styles

 What are the benefits of integrative psychotherapy?

 Another goal of integrative psychotherapy is to integrate the many different aspects of each individual.
-Through increasing self-awareness, integrative psychotherapy attempts to bring together the psychological, emotional, physical, social and physical parts of each client, so that these parts work together to best complete a whole, fully-integrated person.
+By increasing self-awareness, integrative psychotherapy attempts to bring together the psychological, emotional, physical, social and physical parts of each client, so that these parts work together to best complete a whole, fully-integrated person.

 Integrative therapy can be used in the treatment of almost all types of personal issues and for clients of all ages.
 The integrative therapist will consider the individual characteristics, personality, needs, ability and motivations of each client to determine which type of therapy might be most helpful at any given time.